Exploring Context Generalizability in Citywide Crowd Mobility Prediction: An Analytic Framework and Benchmark: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ontextual} factors (e.g., weather, holiday) have proven to be useful as features for a wide variety of tasks in spatiotemporal crowd flow prediction (STCFP) tasks such as bike-sharing flow prediction \cite{li_traffic_2015,yang_mobility_2016,chai_multi_graph_2018,LiBikeTKDE2019} and ride-sharing flow forecasting \cite{tong_simpler_2017,ke_short-term_2017,wang_deepsd:_2017,zhu_deep_2017,yao2018DeepMulti,Saadallah_taxi_2020}.
+\IEEEPARstart{U}nderstanding and modeling citywide crowd mobility is of significant importance for the advancement of smart city applications, encompassing critical fields such as safety and security \cite{ridesharing_car_detection_2018,traffic_connected_2022}, crowd sensing \cite{task_allocation_2023}, personalized service recommendation \cite{systematic_2022,cell_traj_prediction_2022}, resource allocation and energy saving \cite{c_ran_mobility_2021, step_2021, GASTN_2022, redpacketbike_2022, GTCN_2022, MVSTGN_2023}, transportation planning \cite{mobility_driven_2023} and urban infrastructure development \cite{city_transfer_2018}.
+Accurate prediction of citywide crowd mobility is a fundamental and essential research challenge, representing a crucial abstraction of numerous tasks including bike-sharing flow forecasting \cite{li_traffic_2015,yang_mobility_2016,chai_multi_graph_2018,LiBikeTKDE2019}, ride-sharing demand predicting \cite{tong_simpler_2017,ke_short-term_2017,wang_deepsd:_2017,yao2018DeepMulti,Saadallah_taxi_2020,one4all_icde_2024}, and traffic speed prediction \cite{li2017diffusion,yi2019citytraffic}.
+These predictive capabilities facilitate the optimization and effective implementation of various urban services, enabling informed decision-making and resource allocation in a rapidly evolving city environment.

+Contextual factors (e.g., weather, holidays) have proven beneficial for citywide crowd mobility prediction \cite{zhang2017deep,demand_cellular_2022}.
+Taking weather context as an example, rising temperatures will promote the usage of bike-sharing \cite{li_traffic_2015}, and heavy rains will lessen the usage of both bike-sharing and online ride-hailing \cite{hoang_fccf:_2016}.
 In general, context is any information that can be used to characterize the situation of an entity, where an entity can be a person, place, or physical/computational object \cite{abowd1999towards}.
-Understanding context is critical for crowd flow prediction tasks as it may provide extra useful information for learning specific spatiotemporal patterns.

-In STCFP studies, researchers usually consider spatial and temporal dependencies and discover many kinds of spatiotemporal knowledge.
-Temporal dependency reveals the relationship between future and past, while spatial dependency mainly denotes the relationship between different geographic locations.
-Meanwhile, context also plays a key role.
-Taking weather context as an example, rising temperatures will promote the usage of bike-sharing \cite{li_traffic_2015}, heavy rains will lessen the usage of both bike-sharing and online ride-hailing \cite{hoang_fccf:_2016}.
-Prior studies have proposed many dedicated techniques to capture spatiotemporal dependencies (e.g., attention mechanism \cite{liang_geoman:_2018} and graph convolution network \cite{chai_multi_graph_2018,geng2019spatiotemporal}) and the generalizability of spatiotemporal knowledge has been well-studied \cite{STMeta}.
+Comprehending and modeling contextual factors assumes critical significance in crowd mobility prediction tasks, as it has the potential to furnish valuable supplementary insights into the acquisition of specific spatiotemporal patterns.
+By incorporating context awareness into predictive models, an enriched understanding of crowd dynamics can be achieved, leading to more accurate and robust mobility forecasts \cite{xu2016context, zhang2017deep, lin2019deepstn+}.